zbigniew-gajewski/bossa-nol-runner/README.md

 ## Usage

-Usage examples from F# or C# code are in [Sample](https://github.com/zbigniew-gajewski/bossa-nol-runner/tree/master/Samples) folder:
+Usage examples from F# or C# are in [Sample](https://github.com/zbigniew-gajewski/bossa-nol-runner/tree/master/Samples) folder:

-* **[/NolRunnerAppFs](https://github.com/zbigniew-gajewski/bossa-nol-runner/tree/master/Samples/NolRunnerAppFs)** folder contains F# application using this package
+* **[Sample/NolRunnerAppFs](https://github.com/zbigniew-gajewski/bossa-nol-runner/tree/master/Samples/NolRunnerAppFs)** folder contains F# application using this package
-* **[/NolRunnerAppFs](https://github.com/zbigniew-gajewski/bossa-nol-runner/tree/master/Samples/NolRunnerAppCs)** folder contains C# application using this package
+* **[Sample/NolRunnerAppFs](https://github.com/zbigniew-gajewski/bossa-nol-runner/tree/master/Samples/NolRunnerAppCs)** folder contains C# application using this package

 After compilation from within:
  (***dotnet build***), the application should be used with parameters: